 Monday NBA Odds, Preview, Prediction: Suns vs. Bulls Betting Preview

 Adam Pantozzi/NBAE via Getty Images.
-Pictured: Devin Booker #1 of the Phoenix Suns.
+Pictured: Phoenix Suns star Devin Booker.

 - The Suns are road favorites for Monday night's matchup with the Bulls in Chicago.